You are here

 - openly accessible and harvestable metadata

-- Representational State Transfer Application Programming Interface (REST API) for integration with community sites
+- application programming interface (REST API) for integration with community sites, application and workflows

 - data integrity ensured by checksum during data ingest